AzureAiDevs/hub/website/2023-aia/2023-04-13-inside-onnx-excel/index.md

 If you update the description, please update the description: in the frontmatter as well.
 -->

-**Run BERT NLP models locally in Excel with ONNX and JavaScript**
+**Build an Excel Add-in with ONNX Runtime Web for NLP Tasks**

 <!-- README
 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

 Yesterday was all about building cross-platform intelligent apps with .NET MAUI and ONNX.
-Today is for people looking to extend Excel with BERT-JS and the ONNX Runtime.
-Wait, was "Excel, BERT-JS, and ONNX" used in the same sentence?😄 Yup, they were, so follow along to learn more.
+Today is for people looking to extend Excel with BERT NLP tasks enabled by ONNX Runtime Web in JavaScript.
+Wait, was "Excel, BERT, JavaScript and ONNX" used in the same sentence?😄 Yup, they were, so follow along to learn more.

 ## 🎯 What we'll cover